informatics-isi-edu/ermrest/docs/api-doc/history/rest.md

 sufficient to target one row by its actual `RID` or all rows with a certain *bad value* _X_ in the column being redacted.

+## Suppress Table History Collection

+A special table-level annotation can be supplied during table creation or set on an existing table to suppress the collection of row content history.
+Set the annotation URI `tag:isrd.isi.edu:2020,history-capture` with one of these annotation values to control per-table history capture:

+- `false`: Disable history capture and make the table invisible in versioned catalog snapshots
+- `true`: Enable normal history capture and make the table visible in versioned catalog snapshots

+In the absence of this annotation, the default behavior of ERMrest is the same as if this annotation where set with the value `true`.
+Any other value besides the JSON boolean values may produce undefined behavior and is reserved for future use.

+A table which is created with history-capture disabled will avoid the storage and write operation overhead of maintaining history.

+If the history-capture mechanism is disabled during the table's lifecycle, prior history is retained but the history is not captured on subsequent writes to the live table content.
+Prior versions of the table are still visible in older snapshots, but the table is invisible in catalog snapshots beginning with the one where the history capture is disabled.

+If the history-capture mechanism is enabled during the table's lifecycle, the current state of the table is interred into history and collection resumes for subsequent writes to the live table content.
+The table remains invisible in older catalog snapshots, but new versions of the table become visible in catalog snapshots beginning with the one where history capture is enabled.